darinz/PSL/13_recommender_system/05_latent_factor.md

 4. **Cold Start Mitigation**: Can incorporate side information
 5. **Interpretability**: Factors can have meaningful interpretations

+**Intuition**: These advantages are like the benefits of using a simplified map instead of a detailed street atlas:
+- **Dimensionality Reduction**: Like going from a 1000-page atlas to a simple subway map - you lose detail but gain clarity
+- **Noise Reduction**: Like filtering out traffic noise to hear the important sounds - you focus on the signal, not the random variations
+- **Scalability**: Like using a GPS instead of memorizing every street - it works efficiently even for huge cities
+- **Cold Start Mitigation**: Like having a general map that works even for new areas you've never visited
+- **Interpretability**: Like having labeled landmarks instead of just coordinates - you understand what the factors mean

 ## 13.5.2.
 Matrix Factorization

 ### Basic Matrix Factorization